Making a Gauge Swatch

 Making the Swatch

-Most gauges are done in Stockinette Stitch and are often given for a measurement of 10 cm/4 inches.
-(When reading yarn label recommended gauges, it is for Stockinette Stitch.)
+Most gauge swatches are done in Stockinette Stitch and are often given for a measurement of 10 cm/4 inches.
+(Gauges on yarn labels are given in Stockinette Stitch.)
 Stockinette Stitch simply means knitting one direction and purling back.

 Flatten the swatch and lay a ruler along a row or column.
 Count the stitches and rows in the pattern’s given measurements.
 Count half or quarter stitches—this is especially important on yarns that are worsted weight or larger, and for larger projects like sweaters.
 These partial stitches can make a big difference in fit when multiplied around an entire project.